 The resulting tags are an approximation based on the usage of each contract field, and the usage of local variables in the contract.
 The tags are not guaranteed to be accurate, but are intended as a tool to help the contract developer use her fields in the intended manner.

 -cf. The analysis is not run by default, since it is

 only intended to be used during contract development.

 A contract is never rejected due to the result of the cashflow analysis.
 It is up to the contract developer to determine whether the cashflow tags are consistent with the intended use of each contract field.

 The Analysis in Detail¶

-The analysis works by continually analysing the transitions of the contract until no further information is gathered.
+The analysis works by continually analysing the transitions and procedures of the contract until no further information is gathered.